 For your short run orders, digital presses are generally used.
 There is virtually no make ready (initial setup processes), allowing us to get to printing quicker.
 The shorter the setup time, the shorter the run time, the lower the cost.
 Which leads us into the next consideration.

 We all want to get the biggest bang for our buck, but there is no concrete answer for which type of press is cheapest to run an order on.
-With offset printing, the cost and time associated with the makeready makes it a costly option for short-run printing (500 or less).
-For higher quantities (500+), offset printing begins to become more cost effective.
+With offset printing, the cost and time associated with the makeready makes it a costly option for short-run printing (typically 1,000 or less).
+For higher quantities (typically 1,000+), offset printing begins to become more cost effective.
 Offset materials such as ink are cheaper, so when printing a larger order, you make up the cost of the makeready.
 So if you have 2,000 subscribers to your quarterly magazine and are looking find the cheapest printing option, an offset press will be the most cost effective.

 As we already mentioned, digital printing requires virtually no makeready.
 This is a huge benefit for short-run orders.
 The toner generally used with digital presses is more expensive than with offset, which makes larger orders become more costly.
 So if you’re looking to print 200 fundraising calendars for your animal rescue, then a digital press will be the most cost effective.